Peeragogy/Peeragogy.github.io/workscape.md

 **Mobile access** - Half of America’s workforce sometimes works away from the office.
 Smart phones are surpassing PCs for connecting to networks for access and participation.
-Phones post most Tweets than computers.
-Google designs its apps for mobile before porting them to PCs.
+Phones post more Tweets than computers.
+Google designs its apps for mobile devices before porting them to PCs.

 **Social network** - for online conversation, connecting with people,